Over-the-counter drug: Transitions between prescription and OTC

 As a general rule, over-the-counter drugs have to be used primarily to treat a condition that does not require the direct supervision of a doctor and must be proven to be reasonably safe and well tolerated.
 OTC drugs are usually also required to have little or no abuse potential, although in some areas drugs such as codeine are available OTC (usually in strictly limited formulations or requiring paperwork or identification to be submitted during purchase).

 Over time, often 3–6 years, drugs that prove themselves safe and appropriate as prescription medicines may be switched from prescription to OTC.
 An example of this is diphenhydramine (Benadryl), an anti-histamine which once required a prescription but now is available OTC nearly everywhere.
-More recent examples are cimetidine and loratadine in the United States, and ibuprofen in Australia.
+More recent examples are cimetidine and loratadine in the United States (which became available OTC in 1995 and 1997 respectively), and ibuprofen in Australia.

 It is somewhat unusual for an OTC drug to be withdrawn from the market as a result of safety concerns, rather than market forces, though it does happen occasionally.
 For example, phenylpropanolamine was removed from sale in the United States over concern regarding strokes in young women.
 A study has been done examining consumer's perceptions about the risk of and access to nonprescription medication.
 The study concluded that a small percentage of consumers prefer having access to medication over potential risks of taking non-prescribed medication.
 Ranitidine was suspended in multiple markets due to concerns over the presence of the carcinogen N-nitrosodimethylamine (NDMA).

-In the United Kingdom, it was announced in February 2007 that Boots the Chemist would try over-the-counter sales of Viagra (sildenafil) in stores in Manchester (previous available as prescription only).
+In the United Kingdom, it was announced in February 2007 that Boots the Chemists would try over-the-counter sales of Viagra (sildenafil) in stores in Manchester (previous available as prescription only).
 Men aged between 30 and 65 could buy four tablets after a consultation with a pharmacist.
 This was subsequently extended to all pharmacies.